 Access an Alluxio Cluster with HA

-When an application interacts with Alluxio in HA mode, the client must know about the Alluxio HA cluster, so that the client knows how to discover the Alluxio leading master.
-There are two ways to specify the HA Alluxio service address on the client side:
+When an application interacts with Alluxio in HA mode, the client must know about the connection information of Alluxio HA cluster, so that the client knows how to discover the Alluxio leading master.
+The following sections list three ways to specify the HA Alluxio service address on the client side.

-Users can also pre-configure the service address of an Alluxio HA cluster in environment variables
+Users can pre-configure the service address of an Alluxio HA cluster in environment variables

-or site properties, and then connect to the service using Alluxio URI like to
+or site properties, and then connect to the service using an Alluxio URI such as

-Depending on the different approach to achieve HA, different properties are required to set:
+Depending on the different approaches to achieve HA, different properties are required:

 Note that, the ZooKeeper address (